Source of Investment Funds for EB5 Cases25 Oct 2017

 Money obtained as a gift, such as from a close family member, can be used for EB5 investment purposes.
 There are a few points that must be kept in mind, however.
 First, the EB5 investor must be able to document that this is truly a gift, rather than a loan; the person providing the gift cannot expect to be repaid.
 Secondly, the investor will have to document that the gifting party obtained the funds lawfully.
 Finally, if a gift tax is owed, the USCIS may request evidence that it was paid.

-Investment funds obtained through a loan can only be used if the loan is secured by assets owned by the investor.
+Investment funds obtained through a loan can only be used if the loan is secured by assets of equal or greater value that are owned by the investor.
 For instance, if the foreign national owns a home valued at $200,000 and obtains a loan for $200,000 that is secured by the home, these funds could be used as part of an EB5 investment.
 On the other hand, an unsecured loan, or a loan that is secured by assets of the EB5 commercial enterprise, cannot be used for EB5 investment purposes.

 The type of evidence needed to document the lawful source of funds can vary tremendously from one EB5 case to the next, depending upon the form or forms of capital utilized to establish the new commercial enterprise.
 For example, if the EB5 investor is using income derived from a U.S. job, one would expect to evidence this with documents such as tax returns and pay stubs.
 These documents may need to further be supplemented with evidence that the investor had proper work authorization at the time the salary was earned.
 Salary earned while working abroad, especially in countries with less formalized tax records and payment histories, may have to be documented in other ways, such as through affidavits and employment verification letters.

 The USCIS tends to closely examine all evidence related to source of funding in EB5 cases.
 The ability to meticulously document one’s source of funding in the I-526 petition is paramount.
-Those interested in pursuing a green card through the EB5 immigrant investor program are welcome to contact a Murthy Law Firm attorney via eMail to EB5@murthy.com.
+Those interested in pursuing a green card through the EB5 immigrant investor program are welcome to contact the Murthy Law Firm by eMailing EB5@murthy.com.